MatthewSbar/cycle-frontier-item-tracker/README.md

 # The Cycle: Frontier - Item Tracker

-This app is designed to keep track of what items are needed for quests and upgrades in The Cycle: Frontier.
+This app is designed to keep track of what items are needed for missions and upgrades in The Cycle: Frontier.
 Once you know how many of everything you need, you know what you can rest easy selling or giving to your friends.
-It also serves as a comprehensive quest objective list.
+It also serves as a comprehensive mission objective list.
 It was built using create-react-app with Typescript.
 Data is stored in local browser storage.
 While this app is open source, I do not give anyone permission to fork or reuse this code for purposes other than education or contributing to this project.

 ## Known issues.

-- Some items may have incorrect names.
-Let me know if an item doesn't use its in-game name.
+- Some quantities or items may be incorrect - if you see a discrepancy, please submit an issue or PR.

 ## Upcoming features

 - Icons and rarity for items
-- A way to show only items needed for the next N steps of an upgrade or quest
+- A way to show only items needed for the next N steps of an upgrade or mission

 ## Support this project

-Consider supporting me via [Patreon](https://www.patreon.com/Vedgy)
+There are no ads in this app because ads suck ass.
+If this saved you a headache or hours of organizing/maintaining a spreadsheet, consider supporting me via [Patreon](https://www.patreon.com/Vedgy).

 ## Pull Requests and issues

 Feel free to submit pull requests if you know your way around JSON/React and Github issues if you don't.

+Try to lint your PRs before submitting by running `npx prettier --write .`.

 ## Legal Stuff